fivebyfive-se/orthogonal/README.md

 # orthogonal
 Orthogonal is a JavaScript library providing:

- a) dependency injection,
+ 1) dependency injection,
- b) a store,
+ 1) a store,
- c) a cache, &
+ 1) a cache, &
- d) a bunch of utility methods
+ 1) a bunch of utility methods

 The variable `orthogonal` is added to the global scope (I know!
 I know!), which exposes the functionality.